Review & Install Video

 This SOHC Camshaft is designed for 1996-2004 4.6L two valve V8 Mustangs with 3.55 or steeper rear gears and a 2000 plus stall speed converter on automatic transmissions.
 Recommended for use with 4.6 two valve V8 mustangs with intake, exhaust, custom tuned computer, and valve spring upgrades.

 Technical Note: The stage III cams are designed for modified cars that include upgraded valve springs for clearance related issues.
-It is recommended to use COMP Cams® 26113 Valve Springs for proper fitment, see drop down option above.
+It is recommended to use COMP Cams® 26113 Valve Springs for proper fitment.
 Combine the valve springs with a new set of valve spring steel retainers to handle the higher pressures developed by the springs.

 - What's in the Box